Differentially Private Dual Gradient Tracking for Distributed Resource Allocation: Introduction

-However, the above literature assumes secure transmission of raw information, but the distributed nature of cyber-physical systems raises privacy concerns.
-Messages exchanged between agents are vulnerable to interception by attackers, risking the theft or inference of sensitive data.
-For instance, in economic dispatch problems over smart grids, transmitted messages may reveal private user patterns or financial status, posing security threats.
-Therefore, it is vital to develop privacy-preserving algorithms for distributed resource allocation.
-While encryption is a classical method to prevent eavesdropping~\cite{freris2016distributed}, it may not be feasible for large-scale distributed agents with limited battery capacity.
-Differential privacy (DP) has gained attention for its rigorous mathematical formulation and privacy assurance in statistical databases~\cite{dwork2006differential}.
+The existing literature assumes secure transmission of raw data, but the distributed nature of cyber-physical systems raises privacy concerns.
+Messages between agents are vulnerable to interception, risking theft or inference of sensitive data.
+For example, in smart grid economic dispatch problems, transmitted messages could expose private user patterns or financial information.
+Thus, privacy-preserving algorithms for distributed resource allocation are essential.
+While encryption prevents eavesdropping~(\cite{freris2016distributed}), it may not be feasible for large-scale distributed systems with limited battery power. \cite{beaude2020privacy} used secure multi-party computation for privacy protection in DRA, but this does not defend against external attackers who intercept all messages.
+It is also inefficient due to the complexity of computation and communication. \cite{lu2023privacy} applied conditional noise to protect DRA privacy, but their analysis was limited to quadratic cost functions and only defined privacy as preventing the inference of the exact cost function, which is too narrow and doesn't cover all scenarios.
+In contrast, differential privacy (DP) has gained attention for its strong mathematical guarantees and robustness under post-processing~(\cite{dwork2006differential}).